cikent/Python-Web-UI-Test-Framework-Template/README.md

 ```shell
 $ pipenv run python -m pytest
 ```
 3. The Framework should run.
-If not, investigate and resolve issues are necessary.
+If not, investigate and resolve issues as necessary.

 ---